JackRBlack/physical-constant/README.md

-# physics-constant
+# physical-constant
-A module for physics constant in Python, along with unit conversion feature.
+A module for physical constant in Python, along with unit conversion feature.